 Ask for a receipt of sale

 While this document is not legally binding, it’s a good way of keeping a record of the sale and all relevant details.
-Ask for a printout or email of the receipt of sale document (the seller can access one under Manage Ads in their carsales Account).
+Ask for a printout or email of a receipt of sale document.

 In some states where the transfer is the buyer’s responsibility and a Roadworthy Certificate is required, make sure you have it before you drive away.

 As added peace of mind, we recommend purchasing a carsales Facts+ history report to ensure you get all the facts and information about the vehicle’s past as part of the purchase process.
 If you’ve paid for the car in full, ensure any pecuniary interest has been cleared.

 Insure your new car before you drive it